How to Report Spam Text Messages

 Block the Sender’s Phone Number

 Blocking the spam text message sender is one of the most straight forward and simple methods to preventing scammers from retrieving personal information from you.
 Most cell phones have the ability to simple select ‘block sender’ in the app.
+Once a message has been flagged as spam, it cannot be restored.
+The system treats these messages as junk and removes them from your inbox for good.
 However in case your phone does not have this option, or you are wary of opening the message or clicking a link by accident, here are resources for blocking suspected spam message phone numbers from contacting you again.

 For Iphone users, detailed instructions blocking and reporting spam text messages can be found here.